Kulsoom-Hisam/IDCE-3024_Mapping-Covid-Cases/README.md

 ![kep6](Images/kepler6.png)

-This visualization tool allows us to filter the data down to a couple of days in order to see the progress of in the infection over time.
+This visualization tool allows us to filter the data down to a couple of days in order to see the progress of the infection over time.
 I set the filter as in the picture below:

 ![kep7](Images/kepler7.png)